Life Bot’s new Alexa app can text you reminders, help with daily activities

 A future version of the app could respond to a command like “good morning” by launching a series of updates that would differ from user to user.

 For instance, one person might first hear their morning briefing, then launch into a meditation session.
 Another might have Alexa dictate their schedule for the day, then receive a list of reminders that are in need of scheduling.
+(To be clear, Life Bot would be running content in its own app, not launching other skills.)

 The idea for this jack-of-all-trades voice bot comes from co-founders Jess Williams and Oscar Merry, who previously founded London-based voice design agency Opearlo.
 The agency did client work for a number of companies, including Unilever, that wanted to make their products and services accessible through voice.